Skip to main content

 Solidarity at Risk (in progress) examines the friction of feminist and queer solidarity under neoliberalism and the attending risks placed on contemporary practices of transnational solidarity through the convergence of global capitalism, human rights discourses, and shifting ideologies of selfhood.
 I contend that we must reconsider how solidarity in the21st century is formulated in order to effectively understand the relationship between contemporary projects for social transformation and new practices of governance in an era shaped by globalization.
 The book traces the history of solidarity and its debates in transnational feminist theory and politics to consider how ruptures in social movements emerge temporally and ideologically across the late 20th and early 21st century.
 Turning to debates in feminist activism and social movements, such as the #MeToo movement, the book interrogates how sexuality and subjectivity have emerged as markers of feminist and queer activism and proposes a way forward beyond fragmentation for social movements organizing today.

-Reading the Room: Lessons on Pedagogy and Curriculum from the Gender and Sexuality Studies Classroom (under review with Concordia University Press) is an edited book featuring leading gender and sexuality scholars from across Canada.
+Reading the Room: Lessons on Pedagogy and Curriculum from the Gender and Sexuality Studies Classroom (forthcoming in Fall 2024 with Concordia University Press) is an edited book featuring leading gender and sexuality scholars from across Canada.
 The book invites readers across disciplines into the conversations happening within our field's classrooms on topics ranging from foundational learning, to applied learning, tackling racism within our courses, and tackling requests for trigger warnings.

 Graduate Supervision